aidan46/ledger-rs/README.md

 - TransactionNotFound => Transaction is not found for given account.
 - NotInDispute => Transaction is not in dispute (for Resolve and Chargeback).
 - AlreadyDisputed => Transaction has previously been disputed, prevents double disputes.
-- AlreadyChargedBack => Transaction has already been charged back".
+- AlreadyChargedBack => Transaction has already been charged back.
 - AmountTooLow => Given amount <= Decimal::ZERO.
 - DuplicateTxId => Transaction ID's must be globally unique.